lkiesow/leihs-wiki/leihs-Admin-Guide.md

 ## Installing a production environment

 Please note that this quick-start guide does not cover running a Ruby on Rails application for production.
-Please look into http://www.modrails.com/[Phusion Passenger] or the Apache Mongrel cluster in the reference section for how to set up a production environment.
+Please look into [Phusion Passenger](http://www.modrails.com/) for how to set up a production environment.

 Without a real production environment, leihs can handle upwards of 1000 users (not concurrently, of course!).
 If you need better performance or want an easier to handle setup, you must set up a proper production environment.